Jozzeh/live-website/README.md

 - NPM & NodeJS
 - PM2 (for process management)
 - cron job (runs at night to pull in changes, rebuild the static site, reload the npm process)
+- DNS setup (not on server, but did that as well)